Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Experimental aspects

 \section{Experimental aspects}

 The experimental input to the jet algorithms previously discussed is reconstructed from energy deposits of elementary particles within the different detector components.
-The details of the reconstruction differ between the four LHC experiments, e.g.\ ATLAS uses topoclusters and CMS uses particle-flow objects as inputs to their jet recombination algorithms\footnote{ATLAS decided to use particle-flow objects in future studies as well.
-It will be the default during Run 3 of the LHC.}.
+The details of the reconstruction differ between the four LHC experiments For instance, for the first runs of the LHC, the ATLAS collaboration mostly used topoclusters, while CMS developed particle-flow objects as inputs to their jet recombination algorithms.
+All majors experimental collaborations have dedicated groups actively working on the performance of jet definitions.
 While details of how jet constituents are reconstructed can affect the properties of the jets, we will constrain our discussion here to a generic description of qualitative features in the process of measuring them.

 Multi-purpose detectors at the LHC are cylinder-shaped highly-complex objects consisting of layers of different components, as depicted in Fig.~\ref{fig:detector}, each component measuring a certain way a particle can interact with the detector.
 Fig.~\ref{fig:detector} shows a dijet event with an invariant mass of the two jets of $m_{jj} = 9.3$ TeV, measured by ATLAS and consists of three different images.
 In the large image on the left the detector plane transverse to the beam axis is shown.
 In the lower image on the right we see a lengthwise slice of the ATLAS detector.
 The upper image on the right shows the energy deposits of particles transverse to the beam axis in the so-called {\it lego-plot} plane.
 In the lego plot the cylinder shape of the detector is projected onto a 2-dimensional plane, consisting of the variables $\eta \in (-\infty, \infty)$, the pseudo-rapidity, cf.\ Eq.~\eqref{eq:def-pseudo-rapidity}, and the azimuthal angle $\phi \in [0,2 \pi]$. $\eta$ measures how forward a particle is emitted during the proton-proton interaction.
 Note the similarities between the pseudo-rapidity and the rapidity defined in Eq.~(\ref{eq:def-rapidity}): the two coincide for massless particles.
 Distances between two cells or particles $i$ and $j$ on the lego plane are measured via